barchart/push-notifications-public/packages/sdk-js/docs/content/api/paths.md

 ## POST /v1/apns/registerDevice

 > Register an iOS device for notifications with APNs.
+If you provide a userId and realtimeUserId in the same request, it would create 2 records with the following contexts: 'anonymous' and 'realtime'

 **Summary**: Register Device